Etiquette & Benefits

 Suz and I, undergrads in landscape architecture, interned that rocky summer with golf course architects Smitty Associates.
 The Associates, who had a maverick reputation by the game’s conservative standards, enabled us to acquire “real world” knowledge of the office tools of the trade, and we got our hands dirty with the local contractors and sub-contractors.
-But our preferred fields of employment were horticulture and city planning.
+But our preferred fields of employment were horticulture, city planning and cemetery maintenance.
 Our hearts were not in Palenque Falls, so one hot day, Suz and I persuaded (using cold-beverage emoluments) some of the construction and irrigation crews to play “practical jokes.”
 At first, we and our recruits were indulged as mildly amusing smart alecks, such as the time Suz and I slipped school books onto the shelves of the club’s St. Andrew’s Library:

 Man’s Discovery of His Past: Literacy Landmarks in Archaeology (1962), Heizer (ed.)

 The Modern Technique of Rock Blasting (1967), Langefors and Kihlström

 Design and Construction of Asphalt Pavements (1958), Martin and Wallace

 Trap Rock Minerals of New Jersey (1960), Mason